getyoti/yoti-wordpress/README.md

 # Yoti WordPress Plugin

-This repository contains the tools you need to quickly integrate your WordPress backend with Yoti, so that your users can share their identity details with your application in a secure and trusted way.
+This repository contains the tools you need to quickly integrate your WordPress backend with Yoti so that your users can share their identity details with your application in a secure and trusted way.
 The plugin uses the Yoti PHP SDK.
 If you're interested in finding out more about the SDK, click [here](https://github.com/getyoti/yoti-php-sdk).

 ## Requirements

-This SDK works with the WordPress Business Plan package.
+This plugin works with the WordPress Business Plan package.

-## Installing the SDK
+## Installing the plugin

-You can install the Yoti SDK in two ways:
+You can install the Yoti WordPress plugin in two ways:

-### By importing the Yoti SDK inside your project
+### By importing the plugin into your project

-1. Log on to your Wordpress Admin Dashboard e.g. https://www.wordpressurl.org.uk/wp-admin
+1. Log on to your Wordpress Admin Dashboard e.g. `https://www.wordpressurl.org.uk/wp-admin`
 2. Navigate to `Plugins > Add New`
 3. Search for Yoti, install and activate the plugin